nicolashefti/sandbox/docker-php/README.md

 Docker will create the image corresponding to the Dockerfile.
 Then it will use the configuration in docker-compose.yml to setup a container with the image.

+## Docker cheat sheet

+`docker exec -it container_id /bin/bash`, open a terminal session in the container